AdobeDocs/experience-manager-64.en/help/assets/adding-dynamic-media-assets-to-pages.md

 >
 >By default, the Dynamic Media video component is adaptive.
 If you want to make it a fixed size, set it in the component with the **[!UICONTROL Width]** and **[!UICONTROL Height]** in the [!UICONTROL Advanced] tab.

-**[!UICONTROL Viewer preset]** Select an existing video viewer preset from the drop-down menu.
+* **[!UICONTROL Viewer preset]**
+Select an existing video viewer preset from the drop-down menu.
 If the viewer preset you are looking for is not visible, you may need to make it visible.
 See Managing Viewer Presets.

-**[!UICONTROL Viewer modifiers]** Viewer modifiers take the form of name=value pair with a & delimiter and let you change viewers as outlined in the Adobe Viewers Reference Guide.
+* **[!UICONTROL Viewer modifiers]**
+Viewer modifiers take the form of name=value pair with a & delimiter and let you change viewers as outlined in the Adobe Viewers Reference Guide.
 An example of a viewer modifier is posterimage=img.jpg&caption=text.vtt,1

-With viewer modifiers, you for example, can do the following:
+    With viewer modifiers, for example, you can do the following:

-* Associate a caption file with a video: [https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/r_html5_video_viewer_url_caption.html](https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/r_html5_video_viewer_url_caption.html)
+    * Associate a caption file with a video [https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/r_html5_video_viewer_url_caption.html](https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/r_html5_video_viewer_url_caption.html)
-* Associate a navigation file with a video: [https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/r_html5_video_viewer_url_navigation.html](https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/r_html5_video_viewer_url_navigation.html)
+    * Associate a navigation file with a video [https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/r_html5_video_viewer_url_navigation.html](https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/r_html5_video_viewer_url_navigation.html)

 You can edit the following [!UICONTROL Advanced Settings] by clicking **[!UICONTROL Edit]** in the component.

+* **[!UICONTROL Title]**
-**[!UICONTROL Title]** Change the title of the video.
+Change the title of the video.

-**[!UICONTROL Width]** and **[!UICONTROL Height]** Enter value in pixels if you want the video to be a fixed size.
+* **[!UICONTROL Width]** and **[!UICONTROL Height]** Enter value in pixels if you want the video to be a fixed size.
 Leaving these values blank makes it adaptive.

 #### When working with Smart Crop {#when-working-with-smart-crop}